28 Nov Simple healthy breakfast ideas

 Here are a few of my favorite healthy and easy breakfasts that fit perfectly into a busy schedule…

-Toast with avocado and an egg.
+Toast with avocado, smoked salmon, and an egg.
 This breakfast tastes great and can be made within a couple of minutes.
 Cut the avocado in half and scoop out the flesh.
 Mash with a fork and add garlic powder and a pinch of sea salt.
-Spread the mashed avocado and put on top of an egg on whole grain, sprouted wheat or gluten-free bread.
+Spread the mashed avocado and put smoked salmon and an egg on top of organic whole grain, sprouted wheat, or gluten-free bread.
 The avocado is full of healthy fats, and the egg provides you with protein to fuel your body for the day.

 Fruit, nut and yogurt parfait.
-Stick with a plain, unsweetened yogurt and add your own extras.
-Layer up some yogurt, nuts, fruit, nut butter and honey and create a delicious breakfast full of healthy fats, vitamins, and minerals.
+Stick with a plain, unsweetened Greek yogurt and add your own extras.
+Layer up some yogurt, nuts, fruit, nut butter, collagen peptides or clean protein powder, and honey and create a delicious breakfast full of healthy fats, vitamins, and minerals.

 Oat and Chia Pudding.
-Mix oats, chia seeds, raw honey and some nut-milk into a jar and store overnight in the fridge.
-Feel free to add spices, like cinnamon or pumpkin pie space or other ingredients like cacao powder, berries or nut butter.
+Mix oats, chia seeds, collagen peptides, raw honey and some nut-milk into a jar and store overnight in the fridge.
+Feel free to add spices, like cinnamon or pumpkin pie spice or other ingredients like cacao powder, berries or nut butter.

 Last night’s leftovers.
 Who said breakfast had to include typical breakfast foods?
 Reheat a small plate of last night’s dinner and you are out the door in no time!